Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Analysis of Fermi-LAT gamma-ray data

 \section{Analysis of Fermi-LAT gamma-ray data}

 We extracted data in the energy range 0.1 - 300 GeV within a $10^{\circ}$ Region of Interest (ROI) around each source.
-Data reduction was done using Enrico, a community-developed Python package to simplify Fermi-LAT analysis~\citep{Sanchez13}, using the LAT analysis software ScienceToolsv10r0p5 and including all known gamma-ray sources reported in the third Fermi-LAT catalog~\citep{Acero15}, as well as the isotropic and Galactic diffuse emission components (iso\_P8R2\_SOURCE\_v6\_v06.txt and gll\_iem\_v06.fits), falling within the ROI.
-We obtained the gamma-ray light curves with one week bins for the two sources from September 1, 2008 (MJD 54710) to February 5, 2018 (MJD 58154), see Figs.~\ref{fig:TXS0506},~\ref{fig:OP313}.
-The EBL absorption was considered using~\citep{Franceschini08} as a reference model.
-For each selected blazar we use the obtained Fermi-LAT data for computing the weekly light curve, calculating the corresponding source duty cycle, obtaining the GeV part of the SED, studying the respective spectral index variability and calculating the reached luminosity during the major observed flares.
+Data reduction was done using Enrico, a community-developed Python package to simplify Fermi-LAT analysis~\citep{Sanchez13}, using the LAT analysis software ScienceToolsv10r0p5 \footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software} and including all known gamma-ray sources reported in the third Fermi-LAT catalog~\citep{Acero15}, as well as the isotropic and Galactic diffuse emission components (iso\_P8R2\_SOURCE\_v6\_v06.txt and gll\_iem\_v06.fits\footnote{http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}), falling within the ROI.
+We obtain the gamma-ray light curves with one week bins for the sources TXS 0506+056 and OP 313 from August 5, 2008 (MJD 54683) to February 5, 2018 (MJD 58154), see Figs.~\ref{fig:TXS0506},~\ref{fig:OP313}.
+While for the blazars GB6 J1040+0617 and PKS 1454-354, we use six month bin data between August 5, 2008 (MJD 54683) to June 5, 2018 (MJD 58275) and January 15, 2019 (MJD 58499) respectively.
+For the construction of the light curves, we adopt the spectra reported in the third Fermi-LAT catalog \citep{Acero15}.
+For TXS 0506+056, GB6 J1040+0617 and PKS 1454-354 we assume a power law spectrum while for OP 313 we assume a log parabola spectral shape.
+We consider EBL absorption using~\citep{Franceschini08} as a reference model.
+For each light curve we obtain upper limits when the test statistic was below 25 and with confidence level of $95\%$.
+With these light curves we calculate the corresponding source duty cycle, obtaining the GeV part of the SED and calculating the luminosity during the major observed flares (flares that are $1\sigma$ above the mean value).
 In the following subsections we treat all these aspects of the analysis in detail.